 Biography

-Along with a strong research program focused on Near-Field Cosmology (see the section above), since the beginning of his position at Universidad de Chile, Dr. Munoz has been particularly active in administrative instances, both in service to the community as well as internally at the Department of Astronomy.
-During 4 and a half years, Dr. Munoz was the Chair of the Chilean Telescope Allocation Committee (CNTAC), responsible for assigning to the Chilean community the telescope time available through international agreements signed by the Universidad de Chile (currently manages more than 20 telescopes).
-In addition, Dr. Munoz has been a member in several national committees, such as the Gemini-Conicyt Committee and the Fondecyt study group of Astronomy, Cosmology and Particles.
-He has been a Chilean representative in the AURA Management Council for LSST (AMCL) and is one of the founders of the Chilean Participation Group (CPG) in the Sloan Digital Sky Survey (SDSS-IV) scientific collaboration.
-Internally, in the Department of Astronomy, Dr. Munoz has been Graduate Advisor and more recently he has been in charge of the Administration and Finance area.
+Along with a robust research program focused on Near-Field Cosmology (see previous section), since joining the University of Chile, Dr. Muñoz has been particularly active in administrative roles, both in community service and within the Department of Astronomy.
+For four and a half years, Dr. Muñoz served as President of the Chilean Telescope Allocation Committee (CNTAC), responsible for allocating telescope time to the Chilean community through international agreements signed by the University of Chile (currently managing more than 20 telescopes).
+In addition, Dr. Muñoz has been a member of several national committees, such as the Gemini-Conicyt Committee and the Fondecyt Research Group on Astronomy, Cosmology, and Particles.
+He has been the Chilean representative on the AURA Management Council for LSST (AMCL) and is one of the founders of the Chilean Participation Group (CPG) in the Sloan Digital Sky Survey (SDSS-IV) scientific collaboration.
+Within the Department of Astronomy, Dr. Muñoz has served as a Postgraduate Advisor and, more recently, as the head of Administration and Finance.

-He is a member of the Chilean and American Astronomical Societies (SOCHIAS and AAS).
+He is a member of the Astronomical Societies of Chile and the Americas (SOCHIAS and AAS).